elastisys/compliantkubernetes-apps/README.md

    ```

 1. Edit the configuration files that have been initialized in the configuration path.
-   Make sure that the `objectStorage` values are set in `sc-config.yaml`, `wc-config.yaml` and `secrets.yaml` according to your `objectStorage.type`, the type may already be set in the default configuration found in the `default/` directory.
+   Make sure that the `objectStorage` values are set in `common-config.yaml` or `sc-config.yaml` and `wc-config.yaml`, as well as required credentials in `secrets.yaml` according to your `objectStorage.type`.
+   The type may already be set in the default configuration found in the `defaults/` directory depending on your selected cloud provider.
    Set `objectStorage.s3.*` if you are using S3 or `objectStorage.gcs.*` if you are using GCS.

 1. Create S3 buckets - optional